 Whether an entity is treated as a partnership or a corporation is determined by the Department of the Treasury's "check-the-box" regulations.
-26 C.F.R §§ 301.7701-1 to -4.
-Under these regulations, eligible entities,12 both foreign and domestic, may choose their classification as a corporation, partnership, or a single member entity.13 Only business entities are governed by the "check-the-box" rules.
+26 C.F.R $\S\S$ 301.7701-1 to -4.
+Under these regulations, eligible entities, 2 both foreign and domestic, may choose their classification as a corporation, partnership, or a single member entity.13 Only business entities are governed by the "check-the-box" rules.
 Some business and investment trusts meet the definition of a business entity.
 Eligible entities with two or more members may choose to be treated as partnerships or corporations.
 Eligible entities with only one member may choose to be treated as single member entities or corporations.
 Certain entities are not eligible to choose their classification; they are always taxed as corporations.

 Corporations are separate legal entities and the United States imposes the U.S. corporate income tax on their profits.
-Partnerships and other disregarded entities are generally not taxed; the income earned by the entity is taken into account on the owners' tax returns.
-The tax obligations of trusts44 are handled separately by the Code and will be discussed below.
+Partnerships and other disregarded entities are generally not taxed; the income earned by the entity is treated as partnerships or single member entities.

-12 Certain types of entities, including some foreign entities, are per se corporations and do not have the option to be
+$^{12}$ Certain types of entities, including some foreign entities, are per se corporations and do not have the option to be taken into account on the owners' tax returns.
+The tax obligations of trusts14 are handled separately by the Code and will be discussed below.

-13 A single member entities.
-13 A single member entities.
-13 A single member entities are taxed in the same manner as a sole proprietorship, branch, or division of the owner.
+A single member entities are taxed in the same manner as a sole proprietorship, branch, or division of the owner.